 LIS 1121 - BASIC LIBRARY RESEARCH - Students will learn the skills necessary to navigate various information resources and evaluate materials found.
 This includes using state-provided resources like MAGNOLIA and MELO.
 The course will focus on the paper writing process by finding and evaluating sources, discussing plagiarism and copyright, citing information, and annotating bibliographies.
-One credit hour.
+One semester hour credit.